Get

 two great dane dogs in the forest

 Great Danes descended from large hunting dogs.
 They are characterized as one of the largest dog breeds in the world, which is understandable with their massive size.
-Despite their size, Great Danes are regarded as the “gentle giants” of the canine world and are equally as sociable as they are protective.
+Despite their size, Great Danes are regarded as the “gentle giants” of the canine world and are typically friendly, affectionate, and social, with some individuals showing protective tendencies toward their families.

 If you are looking for more fascinating facts surrounding Great Danes, this article might have a few facts you didn’t know.